ndgigliotti/cluster-optimizer/README.md

 ## Credits

 Most of the credit goes to the developers of Scikit-Learn for the engineering behind the search estimators.
-It's not very hard to spam a bunch of models with different hyperparameters, but it's hard to do it in a robust way with wide compatibility.
+It's not very hard to spam a bunch of models with different hyperparameters, but it's hard to do it in a robust way with a friendly interface and wide compatibility.